Actindo-AG/Documentation/RetailSuiteAccounting/Operation/03_ManageOpenItems.md

 # Manage the open items

-The *OPEN ITEMS* tab displays any open items in the system, that is, any business transactions that have not yet been completed.
-The open items function helps to monitor cash movements and avoid liquidity problems.
+Open items are any business transactions that have not yet been completed.
+By checking the open items, you can monitor cash movements and avoid liquidity problems.

 There are two view modes:

-- If no account is selected, the *OPEN ITEMS* tab displays all open items in the *Accounting* module.
+- If no account is selected, all open items in the *Accounting* module are displayed in the *OPEN ITEMS* tab.
-- If a personal account is selected, the *OPEN ITEMS* tab displays only the open items for the selected account.
+- If a personal account, that is, a creditor or debtor account, is selected, only the open items for the selected account are displayed in the *OPEN ITEMS* tab.

-> [Info] An account can be selected either by entering an  account number in the *Account* or *Contra account* field, or by clicking on a booking in the *BOOKINGS* tab.
+> [Info] An account can be selected either by entering an account number in the *Account* or *Contra account* field, or by selecting a booking in the *BOOKINGS* tab.

-## Access all open items
+## Check all open items

-You can display all open items recorded in the system.
+You can display all open items recorded in the system to check the open items across all accounts.

 #### Prerequisites